ArshamFN/R6S-Recon-Scout-Analog-FPV-Ground-Robot/docs/logs/2026-03-15-session-000-project-kickoff.md

 ### Drive System
 **2212 920KV Brushless Motors** were selected for their torque-to-size ratio and suitability for ground drive applications.
-At 920KV on 2S the motors produce approximately 0.208 N·m of torque per motor at 20A — sufficient to drive the robot reliably on any surface at the target weight.
-The lower KV rating also means a controllable top speed without requiring endpoint limiting on the transmitter from the outset.
+The lower KV rating means a controllable top speed without requiring endpoint limiting on the transmitter from the outset.
 The motors are operator-owned, adding zero cost to the build.

-**2× BLHeli-S 20A ESCs** were selected for motor control.
+**2× HSKRC OPTIO 20A BLHeli_S 16.7 (A-H-25) ESCs** were selected for motor
+control.
 Standard drone ESCs are unidirectional by default.
-BLHeli-S firmware includes a bidirectional mode that is enabled via BLHeli Configurator — no firmware flash required, only a settings change.
-One ESC will be configured to `Bidirectional`, the other to `Bidirectional Reversed`, so that forward throttle drives both wheels in the correct direction without any additional wiring changes.
+BLHeli_S firmware includes a bidirectional mode enabled via BLHeliSuite.
+One ESC is configured to `Bidirectional`, the other to `Bidirectional Reversed`, so that forward throttle drives both wheels in the correct direction without any additional wiring changes.

 ### Control System
 **FlySky FS-iA6B** receiver selected to pair with the operator-owned FS-i6X